National civil justice survey, NCJS, Civil justice issues, Civil justice data, Empirical legal studies

 Part I of this Article briefly reviews selected available civil justice data and their limitations.
 Part II provides a preliminary discussion of the kind of information about civil justice events that might be gathered in a NCJS.
 Part III reviews methodologies and results in prior civil justice surveys.
 Part IV briefly suggests the benefits and feasibility of a NCJS.

 Eisenberg, Theodore, "The Need for a National Civil Justice Survey of Incidence and Claiming Behavior" (2010).
 Cornell Law Faculty Publications.
-Paper 975.
+975.

 Theodore Eisenberg, "The Need for a National Civil Justice Survey of Incidence and Claiming Behavior", 37 Fordham Urban Law Journal (2010)